model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   A complete solution for this is not known to us but there are ongoing investigations into harness generation mechanisms in CBMC.

+  Environments that are non-inductive, safe Rust (e.g. no recursively defined data structures, no raw pointers).
+Could be inferred from the type.

-  One mechanism that is known to us already and potentially applicable to Kani is using *memory predicates* to declaratively describe the state of the heap both before and after the function call.
+  For Dealing with pointers one applocable mechanism could be *memory predicates* to declaratively describe the state of the heap both before and after the function call.

   In CBMC's implementation heap predicates are simply part of the pre/postconditions.
 This does not easily translate to Kani, since we handle pre/postconditions manually and mainly in proc-macros.
-There are multiple ways to bridge this gap, perhaps the easiest being to add memory predicates *separately* to Kani instead of as part of pre/postcondtions, so they can be handled separately.
+There are multiple ways to bridge this gap, perhaps the easiest being to add memory predicates *separately* to Kani instead of as part of pre/postcondtions, so they can be handled by forwarding them to CBMC.
+However this is also tricky, because memory predicates are used to describe pointers and pointers only.
+Meaning that if they are encapsulated in a structure (such as `Vec` or `RefCell`) there is no way of specifying the target of the predicate without breaking encapsulation (similar to `modifies`).

+  A better solution would be for the data structure to declare its own invariants at definition site which are automatically swapped in on every contract that uses this type.
 - What about mutable trait inputs (wrt memory access patters), e.g. a `mut impl AccessMe`
 - **Trait contracts:** Ous proposal could be extended easily to handle simple trait contracts.
 The macros would generate new trait methods with default